For a better view on Central Bank of The Bahamas, Update Your Browser.

 CENTRAL BANK APPRENTICE PROGRAMME (CBAP)

-The CBAP is formulated as a two-year training and developmental programme for highly educated and motivated Bahamian applicants.
-These applicants would have recently completed a Bachelor's degree in one of the qualifying disciplines, performing well above average in their academic studies.
-They must demonstrate both the aptitude and interest in eventually pursuing a Master's degree or other graduate level studies or professional certification that is equivalent to the Master's degree.
-Applicants must also have a drive to excel in a technically demanding environment and be a competitive candidate for vacant positions within the Bank.
+The Apprentice Programme (CBAP) is a two-year training and developmental programme for highly educated and motivated Bahamian applicants.
+These applicants would have recently completed a Bachelor’s degree in one of the qualifying disciplines, performing well above average in their academic studies.
+They must demonstrate both the aptitude and interest in eventually pursuing a Master’s degree,other graduate level studies, or professional certification equivalent to at least the Master’s degree.1 Applicants must also have a drive to excel in a technically demanding environment, and be able to successfully compete for vacant positions within the Bank.

 • Financial supervision and regulation